mozilla/dxr/docs/source/deployment.rst

    WSGIScriptAlias / /path/to/dxr/dxr/wsgi.py

-You must also specify the path to the generated index.
-This is done with a :envvar:`DXR_FOLDER` environment variable.
+You must also specify the path to the config file.
+This is done with the :envvar:`DXR_CONFIG` environment variable.
 For example, add this to your Apache configuration::

-   SetEnv DXR_FOLDER /path/to/target
+   SetEnv DXR_CONFIG /path/to/dxr.config

 Because we used virtualenv to install DXR's runtime dependencies, add the path to the virtualenv to your Apache configuration::